 Homework will be monitored on a regular basis.
-The quality of the work is also evaluated through termly core sampling procedures.
-Uncompleted or unsatisfactory homework is recorded by teachers and children may need to complete or re-do it in their own break times.
 Where there are any concerns regarding a child's homework, the class teacher will be responsible for contacting parents.

 CELEBRATION

 Considerable emphasis is placed upon acknowledging and praising good work.
 Children will be rewarded for outstanding homework following our Positive Behaviour system.
 Parents are also encouraged to praise their children as much as possible.